-TTFC was set up on 23rd January 2002 and historically provided reinsurance for its parent Toa Re including overseas branches.
+TTFC was set up on 23rd January 2002 and historically provided reinsurance for its parent Toa Re including overseas branches and subsidiaries.
 In 2018, Toa Re decided to activate TTFC to underwrite third-party business (TPB) as well, with an initial focus on non-life business.
 As of 2021, TTFC also underwrites life business.
+For more details on TTFC's strategy, please refer to Section 4.1.